-Also, the West Greenwich Police Department held a National Prescription Drug Take Back Day on September 9, 2012 from 10 am to 2 pm at the W. Greenwich Police Department.
+Also, the West Greenwich Police Department again hosted a DEA Prescription Drug Take Back Day on October 26, 2013 from 10 am to 2 pm at the W. Greenwich Police Department.
 While the intent of this program is to prevent abuse of these medications, it also helps keep these medications out of septic systems where they can pollute the ground water.

-The Town also hosted an Eco-Depot for Household Hazardous Waste Collection on April 14, 2012, in conjunction with an E-Waste electronics recycling drive provided by Metech Recycling.
-About 150 cars dropped off materials, representing over 3,700 pounds of electronic waste and over 16,000 pounds of hazardous waste that were kept out of the landfill and out of the environment.
+The Town again hosted an Eco-Depot for Household Hazardous Waste Collection on August 24, 2013.
+About 244 cars dropped off materials, representing about 20,349 pounds of hazardous waste that was kept out of the landfill and out of the environment.